 However, it is recommended that students begin their studies with HRM701, Introduction to Human Resources Management, if they plan to pursue the Human Resources Management Graduate Certificate.

 The student will explore the nature and dimensions of the regulation of health and safety in the workplace by government legislation as well as the role of agencies such as the Workplace Safety and Insurance Board.
 In addition, the many positive health and safety initiatives made by proactive employers will be examined.

-Upon successful completion of the 7 courses and a valid Standard First Aid Certificate and CPR Basic Rescuer Training Level A, B or C, students are eligible to request to graduate.
+Upon successful completion of the 7 courses, students are eligible to request to graduate.